daitangio/makefile-site-generator/src/index.md

   - software
 ---
 ## Main web site
-This web site is a demo site for my own makefile site generator, called makefile-site-generator.
+This web site is a demo site for my own makefile site generator, called (after a long thinking) makefile-site-generator.
 The project is a makefile for generating a nice static site: blazing fast, minimum dependencies.
 It is based on the following articles: